owlq/richpresenceJS/README.md

 # richpresenceJS

-a discord rich presence integration with a streaming status made by scab#0001
+a discord rich presence integration with a streaming status.

+if you need help setting it up dm scab#0001